Global Health & Development

-Applicants need to have graduated High School or equivalent, completed 10473NAT Certificate III in Discipleship (or DTS equivalent) and has a sense of call to Christian Missions, prior to acceptance into this course.
+Applicants need to have graduated High School or equivalent, completed a Discipleship Training School and have a sense of call to Christian Missions, prior to acceptance into this course.

 When overseas students apply, proficiency in English will be specifically assessed.
 Offers of placement in a course will include any applicable requirements for English language proficiency.
 Copies of documents, or telephone interviews will be used to verify information provided by students on language proficiency.
 Bridging courses will be recommended where these are deemed necessary.

 International students on student visas are required to maintain satisfactory academic progress and attendance to meet the requirements of the student visa.